-How to Motivate Employees: 12 Tips and Ideas
+How to Motivate Employees: 12 Tips

 Motivating employees is a crucial task for every manager.
 Happy, enthusiastic employees are more productive, communicate better, provide increased customer service, and tend to be more committed to their jobs.
 Staff turnover is also much lower if the employees are motivated.